-Enter information into the State Adjustments to Income field and the State Adjustments to Itemized Deductions field only if the parent itemizes deductions on his or her tax return.
+Enter information into the State Adjustments to Income field and the State Adjustments to Itemized Deductions field only if the parent itemizes deductions on their tax return.

 Because California tax law is very similar to federal tax law, California tax returns start with the amount of federal Adjusted Gross Income and "adjust" it to calculate California tax liability.